HackYourFuture-CPH/node.js/week3/homework/readme.md

 After having demonstrated the SQL injection vulnerability, the goal is then to fix the issue by updating `app.js`.

-**Hint:** the `multipleStatements: true` part in the Knex configuration indicates how you can use the vulnerability.
-The Knex configuration should not be changed though, the SQL injection should be fixed by making changes in the `/api/contacts` route.
+**Hint:** the `multipleStatements: true` part in the  configuration indicates how you can use the vulnerability.
+The  configuration should not be changed though, the SQL injection should be fixed by making changes in the `/api/contacts` route.

 <br/>